jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

 (2) After considering the submission (if any), the Director must, as soon as practicable but not later than 20 working days after considering any submission made by the licence holder,—
   (a) decide whether or not to approve the application or confirm the requirement; and (b) give written notice to the licence holder of the Director’s decision.
+(2A) The Director may require further information from the licence holder if the information is reasonably necessary in order to make a decision under subsection (2)﻿(a).
+(2B) If the Director requires and receives further information from the licence holder, any working days that fall between the day on which the Director requires the information and the day on which the Director receives the information are excluded from the 20-working-day time frames specified in subsections (1) and (2).
 (3) The Director may approve an application, or confirm a requirement, in whole or in part and subject to any conditions that the Director considers appropriate.
 (4) If the Director has refused to approve an application, or has confirmed a requirement, the Director must, in the written notice given under subsection (2)﻿(b), inform the licence holder of—
   (a) the reasons for the refusal or confirmation; and